chrisryan91/CheesyStore_PP5/TESTING.md

 #### Task 2

-Configure mailchimp and integrate with website.
+Configure Mailchimp and integrate with website.

 #### Progress

-To complete this User Story, an account with MailChimp was established, which supplied an embeddable form, CSS styling, and JavaScript for integration into the website.
+To complete this User Story, an account with MailChimp was established, which supplied a form, CSS styling, and JavaScript for integration into the website.
 The MailChimp dashboard is used to manage the audience list of individuals who subscribed to the newsletter.

 <details>
 <summary>User Story 2</summary>